gmarupilla/trialflow-agro/paper/paper.md

 `trialflow-agro` is a lightweight, configuration-driven Python toolkit that provides a reproducible workflow for loading, validating, summarizing, and reporting on agricultural field-trial datasets.
+It builds on the scientific Python ecosystem, including NumPy
+\citep{harris2020array}, pandas \citep{mckinney2010data}, and GeoPandas \citep{jordahl2022geopandas}.
-It standardizes basic trial processing using a consistent data schema, provides robust summary statistics and diagnostics, and generates machine-readable outputs that integrate easily into downstream modeling pipelines or research workflows.
+It standardizes basic trial processing using a consistent data schema, provides robust summary statistics and diagnostics, and generates machine-readable outputs suitable for downstream modeling pipelines or research workflows.

 ## Statement of Need